Aubrey Lee Price: Where is the Con Investor Now?

 Suddenly, on June 16, 2012, Aubrey’s family thought he had left for a business trip, but he didn’t return home after that.
 He took a flight to Key West in Florida and was seen boarding a ferry from there to Fort Myers, Florida; it appeared that Aubrey had jumped off the boat.
 The family searched for him far and wide but found no signs that he was alive.
 In December 2012, a judge declared Aubrey dead.

 Aubrey’s acquaintances also received what appeared to be suicide letters where he talked about killing himself by jumping off a boat.
-In another disturbing development, he admitted defrauding the bank and his individual investors, leading to tremendous financial losses.
+In another disturbing development, he admitted to defrauding the bank and his individual investors, leading to tremendous financial losses.
 The authorities then learned that he used over $21 million of the bank’s capital to invest in high-risk equity securities and options, losing most of the money in the process.

 After the loss, Aubrey kept the bank officials in the dark and provided fabricated statements that showed the money was in an account at a financial services firm.
 Furthermore, 115 of his investors were defrauded between June 2009 and June 2012; he lost about $51 million of the investment money by making speculative trades.
 Just like with the bank, Aubrey made false financial statements reflecting assets that were never there.

-Where is Aubrey Lee Price Today?
+Aubrey Lee Price Remains Incarcerated

 In an unpublished memoir, Aubrey admitted to making plans to use the bank’s funds for investments that he hoped would provide more significant returns.
 Aubrey eventually pleaded guilty to one count each of securities fraud, wire fraud, and bank fraud.
 In October 2014, then 48, he was sentenced to serve 30 years in federal prison without parole.
 Furthermore, Aubrey was ordered to pay restitution to the people he stole from.